montali/medical-infos-api/README.md

 ## Next steps

-- I'd like to add a synonym search to get terms even if the patient uses a different name.
+- ~I'd like to add a synonym search to get terms even if the patient uses a different name.~ Done in the bot